gastonguaysiu/KIRP_II_ML_prediction/readme.md

 - The centroid locations are saved, providing a stable basis for future sample group predictions based on CpG probe analysis.

 ## Scoring Metric
-The F1 score is used to categorize patients into groups with the worst overall survival outcomes to evaluate and identify CpG sites used as hyperparameters.
+The F1 score categorizes patients into groups with the worst overall survival outcomes to evaluate and identify CpG sites used as hyperparameters.
 The F1 score balances precision and recall, which is crucial for handling imbalanced data classes in binary classification problems.

 ### Calculations
 - **Precision** " = D / (D + (l/α)) "